hawigit/BDFD_Ad_Watcher/README.md

 5. To stop the program, click **Stop**.

 ## How to Configure Settings
-The app includes a configuration tab to map button coordinates if your Bluestacks screen layout differs from the default template.
+The app includes configuration tabs to map button coordinates and change templates if your Bluestacks screen layout / BDFD UI differs from the default template.

 ![Configuration Tab Screenshot](Readme_asset/Config_Tab.png)